jojoblackFr/soundcloud-rpc/README.md

 Artwork upload is not available by default due to Discord's asset limit (150).
 In order to activate it, you need to create a new app on the developer interface, and set the new ClientID and your APIKey of the developer interface.
 More details at **[Artwork Upload](#artwork-upload)**.

+## Fork Info

+My goal is to bring soundcloud-rpc up to date and bring some features:

+- Add a Listen on SoundCloud Button
+- Change the `Play soundcloud` to `Listen to SoundCloud`
+- Custom message from Config (not sure 100%)
+- Take SoundCloud ID automaticaly (not sure 100%)

 ## Preview

 ### With artwork upload